Fertility: Frozen in Time

 There is no guarantee of success or that the eggs, once thawed, will be healthy and result in a healthy baby.
 Although there are 200+ babies born from this technology and no reported increase in genetic abnormalities or congenital anomalies, egg freezing is a new technology with many unknowns.

 Careful data collection is being undertaken and more studies in the future will continue to shed light on the process.
 Additionally, treatment can be stressful, both emotionally and financially.
-Our team of experts are here to guide you through the process and ease your concerns.
+Our team of experts is here to guide you through the process and ease your concerns.

 What happens when I’m ready to get pregnant?